ssfsx17/ffpnp/Jobs/JobDetails/Dragoon.md

 Dragon's Charm (10 AP) (single) - Attempt to cause Charm status (20).

-Dragon's Crest (16 MP) (multi) - Magical attack that does an amount of physical damage equal to the number of dragons killed, squared.
+Dragon's Crest (16 MP) (multi) - Magical attack that does an amount of physical damage equal to the number of dragons the party has killed in their current lifetime, squared.
 Magic Defense is applied.

 ### Dragoon Tech T9